Applications for spring 2021 internships are now closed. Please watch the IRC newsletter for information on summer 2021 internships.

 DIGITAL RESOURCES INTERN

 The IRC regularly hosts and partners to present a variety of events ranging from lectures and panel discussions to special events with academics, diplomats, journalists, and interested community members.
+During Covid-19, all of these events are digital.
 The events intern will help to coordinate logistics, registration, and execution of IRC events.
-Previous experience in planning and carrying out events of a variety of sizes and types a plus, but all applications should be detail-oriented and organized.
+Previous experience in planning and carrying out events, including digital events, of a variety of sizes and types a plus, but all applications should be detail-oriented and organized.

 FUND DEVELOPMENT INTERN